 Red Lentil and Tomato Soup Recipe

-We all have favorite soup Recipes and Red Lentil and Tomato Soup recipe is one of mine.
+We all have favorite soup recipes and this red lentil and tomato soup recipe is one of mine.
 Is it so, so easy and takes very little time if you have some ready made stock.
-Red Lentil and Tomato soup is very nutritious and another great reason for making this soup is, it is also relatively cheap to prepare.
+Red lentil and tomato soup is very nutritious and another great reason for making this soup is, it is also relatively cheap to prepare.

 Opening a can of baked beans and serving hot on toast is the ultimate, tasty, fast food.
 Home baking beans add another dimension; not only are they delicious you can control what goes in and avoid the added sugar found in the canned variety.